 Want a good way to build wealth?
-Own the commercial office space Austin.
+Own commercial real estate.

 Real estate is one of the largest asset classes in the world.
 The family home is the largest asset many middle-class Americans own.
 And real estate makes up a significant portion of the net worth of many wealth accumulators.

 Directly owning real estate is not an investment for the faint of heart, the armchair investor, or the uneducated.
 Most wealth accumulators would do well to leave direct ownership of real estate to the pros and invest in real estate investment trusts (REITs) instead.